This repository contains country-level data on all-cause mortality in 2015–2021 collected from various sources, see below.

 Note: 2019 monthly death counts was smaller at 1020 deaths than total yearly mortality count (Shown in the January 2021 Monthly Bulletin).
 In order to account for this, all 2019 monthly data was increased by the mean monthly difference of 85.
 Final official monthly data for 2019 should be available by November 2021.

-2019 to 2020: Email correspondence with Registro Civil - Tribunal Electoral.
+2019 onward: Email correspondence with Registro Civil - Tribunal Electoral.

-Only 69 deaths were recorded in April 2020, this is probably due to disruption in the registry offices, similiary to Bolivia.
+Only 69 deaths were recorded in April 2020, this is probably due to disruption in the registry offices.

 Peru provides daily death counts.
 We summed them up to form weekly death counts.